 Naturally, you will open up to people more, it’s nice to talk to someone at the end of the day!
 And very likely, there will be others craving a nice chat but also sharing the same passion of travel.
 Those people will most likely be enhancing your travels and maybe even become your friends.
 I had the most interesting conversations with strangers, and those were often very meaningful conversations.

-I know, this maybe sounds harsh.
+I know, this may sound harsh.
 But the truth is, it is very important who we let close to our hearts.
 As I have learnt to appreciate my own company more and more, I have also learnt that it’s fine to let go of toxic people and just surround yourself with good energy.
 It’s not selfish.
 It’s self-caring.

 You will become less materialistic – and create a healthier relationship with money